thehunmonkgroup/lwe-config/profiles/uptrust/templates/conversation-thread-generator.md

 GUIDELINES:

 1. The personas MUST interact in a natural, non-sequential order.
-2. The first comment MUST a very long, thoughtful paragraph about the TOPIC.
+2. The first post MUST a very long, thoughtful paragraph about the TOPIC.
-2. The other comments MUST either be a response to the first comment, or a response to the previous comment.
+2. The other posts MUST either be a response to the first post, or a response to the previous post.
 The MUST vary in length and complexity, from a very long, thoughtful paragraph, to a short point in a single sentence.
 3. The conversation MUST accurately reflect the differing belief systems of the personas, include potential conflict, and emulate the writing style and tone of each persona based on their descriptions.
 4. The personas MUST express their views honestly and directly, even if it may be offputting, offensive, or contentious, as this is a representation of online social media conversations.

 FORMAT:

-Sequential comment ID, user's numeric ID, and their comment.
+Sequential post ID, user's numeric ID, and the content of the post.

 ADDITIONAL TASK:

-Identify one to {{ branch_points }} responses in the conversation that could lead to a sub-thread and suggest a related sub-topic for each.
-Format for this task should be: ID of the comment, and the suggested sub-topic.
+Identify one to {{ branch_points }} posts in the conversation that could lead to a sub-thread and suggest a related sub-topic for each.
+Format for this task should be: ID of the post, and the suggested sub-topic.